coffee makers icon

 Average Rating

 Small kitchen?
 No problem.
-The DeLonghi Dedica Deluxe is a small compact espresso machine that can deliver a good espresso and nicely foamed milk at a reasonable price.
-It comes in a variety of colors that all look pretty good, and it has a really clean look that will suit most kitchens.
+The DeLonghi Dedica Duo is a compact espresso machine that doesn’t sacrifice too much on quality.
+It also comes in a variety of colors that all look pretty good, and will suit most kitchens.

-Currently, there’s just one DeLonghi All-in-One coffee maker in their range.
+Currently, there’s just one combined espresso and coffee machine – the DeLonghi All-in-One coffee maker – in their range.
 And it’s a good ‘un.

 De’Longhi All-in-One – Best for Families